 - Most of the roads in Yellowstone are closed to auto travel between early November and late April

-- The road from the North Entrance at Gardiner, Montana, through the park to Cooke City, Montana, via Tower Junction is open all year to auto travel
+- The road from the North Entrance at Gardiner, Mont., through the park to Cooke City, Mont., via Tower Junction is open all year to auto travel

 - U.S. Highway 212 is closed to auto travel just east of Cooke City from late fall to late spring

 Visit the NPS Road Construction and Delays and Park Entrances pages at